Brewing Methods

 French Press

 This beauty originated in France by Attilio Calimani in 1929.
 The French Press, also known as the press pot, involves a cylindrical glass carafe and a plunger with an attached reusable wire mesh screen.
-This is a full immersion method of coffee extraction using hot water creating a full bodied, solid cup of coffee.
+This is a full immersion method of coffee extraction using hot water creating a full-bodied, solid cup of coffee.

-At Conundrum, we found that more fruity, bright coffees tend lose some of those high notes that make them extra special while we particularly enjoyed the washed processed coffees in the press.
+At Conundrum, we found that more fruity, bright coffees tend to lose some of those high notes that make them extra special while we particularly enjoyed the washed processed coffees in the press.

 We recommend using our Fair Trade Organic Guatemalan Huehuetenango coffee for this method.